 Its side effects include nausea, diarrhea, vomiting, and loss of appetite, and sleep disturbance.
-However, people with the cardiac condition may suffer cardiac arrhythmia.
+However, people with cardiac conditions may suffer from cardiac arrhythmia.

 Its side effects include dizziness, constipation, and headaches.
 However, these are only temporary and get better later on.

 People at the later stage of dementia may develop behavioral and psychological changes.
-Therefore, they are also prescribed with antidepressants.
+Therefore, they have also been prescribed antidepressants.

-Apart from medication, there are numerous therapies for Alzheimer patients to help them live a better life.
+Apart from medication, there are numerous therapies for Alzheimer’s patients to help them live a better life.
 These includes:

 Cognitive Stimulation Therapy: It allows the patient to participate in group activities and exercises that help them with memory and cognitive skills.